Kayakoy Turkey - Ghost Town in Fethiye

-The Ghost Town Kayakoy village in Turkey stretches along the hillside not far from the ruins of Lycian city Karmylassos in 7 km from Fethiye.
+The Ghost Town Kayakoy village in Turkey stretches along the hillside not far from the ruins of Lycian city Karmylassos (or another Lycian settlement since according to some sources there is no proof that it was exactly Karmylassos) in 7 km from Fethiye.
 So what is Kayakoy Ghost Town history?
 In the XVIII century Greeks arrived here from Dodecanese Islands and founded a town here , it’s name was Levissi.
-In this quite a large town with about 3,500 homes the Greeks lived for centuries.
+In this quite a large town with about 3.500 homes the Greeks lived for centuries.
 In 1923 when the city had about 6,000 Greeks the "population exchange" was started between Greece and Turkey the Greeks were forced to leave the town.
 Kaykoy Ghost Town in Turkey was recognized as one of the World TOP 10 Ghost Towns according to National Geographic - a world leader in geography, cartography and exploration.

 Not so long ago the project of reconstruction of Kayakoy near Fethiye Turkey was developed by the Association of Turkish Travel Agencies, the Association of Turkish - Greek Friendship and the Turkish Chamber of Architects.
 According to this project all the houses, chapel, school, library, hospital, shops and some other facilities will be restored.
 In the churches of the Kayakoy village that are decorated with stone carvings and artificial marble reliefs and frescoes the service is scheduled to be resumed.
 As a result Kayakoy Turkey is supposed to be a symbol of peace and friendship between Turkey and Greece.

-You could see the remains of Kayakoy in the movie "Water Diviner" of Russell Crowe.
-It was filmed there and it was recognized as best Australian movie of 2014 as well as it was named the highest grossing Australian film of 2014.
+You could see the remains of Kayakoy Turkey in the movie "Water Diviner" of Russell Crowe.
+Some secenes of the movie were filmed there and it was recognized as best Australian movie of 2014 as well as it was named the highest grossing Australian film of 2014.

-We offer the folloowing tours to Kayakoy from Fethiye, Hisaronu, Ovacik, Oludeniz and Calis - group guided tour to Kayakoy Turkey, Kayakoy horse riding tour, camel trekking tour in Katakoy and quad bike safari through Kayakoy.
+We offer the following tours to Kayakoy from Fethiye, Hisaronu, Ovacik, Oludeniz and Calis - group guided tour to Kayakoy Turkey, Kayakoy horse riding tour, camel trekking tour in Kayakoy and quad bike safari through Kayakoy.
 Also you can book Kayakoy private tour.